NotAShelf/nvf/docs/release-notes/rl-0.7.md

 - Add [neo-tree.nvim] as an alternative file-tree plugin.
 It will be available under `vim.filetree.neo-tree`, similar to nvimtree.

-- Add `print-nvf-config` & `print-nvf-config-path` helper scripts to Neovim closure.
+- Add `nvf-print-config` & `nvf-print-config-path` helper scripts to Neovim closure.
 Both of those scripts have been automatically added to your PATH upon using neovimConfig or `programs.nvf.enable`.
-  - `print-nvf-config` will display your `init.lua`, in full.
+  - `nvf-print-config` will display your `init.lua`, in full.
-  - `print-nvf-config-path` will display the path to _a clone_ of your `init.lua`.
+  - `nvf-print-config-path` will display the path to _a clone_ of your `init.lua`.
 This is not the path used by the Neovim wrapper, but an identical clone.